The Gradcafe

 Computer Science is one of the highest-paying fields, both in early and mid-career salary averages.
 A doctorate in this field allows graduates to become experts in certain computer science subfields.
 If you want to get a PhD in this field, you’ll need a bachelor’s degree or a master’s in computer science.

 If you choose to research in this field, you’ll need a doctorate to qualify for research opportunities.
 You can also find non-academic careers as an information research scientist, a hardware engineer, programming, and even robotics.
+It truly comes as no surprise that Computer Science is one of the best-paid PhD programs considering technology continues to progress over the years.

-The job outlook for this field is expected to grow by 22% until 2030, making it one of the best and most in-demand PhDs on this list.
+The job outlook for this field is expected to grow by 22% until 2030, making it one of the best and most in-demand PhDs on this list

 2) Organic Chemistry